 A Little Bit About Madison

-Madison Bailey Trotman is an interdisciplinary artist based in Baltimore, MD working with photography, video, and fiber work.
-She is currently pursuing a BFA in Photography from the Maryland Institute College of Art, anticipating to graduate in May 2019.
+Madison Bailey Trotman is an interdisciplinary artist based in Baltimore, MD working with photography and textiles.
+She holds a BFA in Photography from the Maryland Institute College of Art.
 Madison has shown in several group shows in Baltimore, MD and has been featured online by Ain’t-Bad.
 She is also a member of the Wilgus Gallery, the only student led gallery at MICA.
-Madison is currently interning with FORCE: Upsetting Rape Culture, a creative activist collaboration nationally known for producing large-scale public art projects that serve as community healing spaces for survivors of sexual violence.
+Madison had the pleasure to intern with FORCE: Upsetting Rape Culture, a creative activist collaboration nationally known for producing large-scale public art projects that serve as community healing spaces for survivors of sexual violence.